 A very small step up in this skill level would be to buy and sell other altcoins by using BTC first.
-In fact this would include all crypto-assets, commodities, currencies and lending.
-Your interpretation of charts would dictate how much skill is required and how complicated you strategies are.
+In fact, this would include all crypto-assets, commodities, currencies, and lending.
+Your interpretation of charts would dictate how much skill is required and how complicated your strategies are.
 You also have the knowledge to diversify.

-Any research would obviously lead to an increase of skill.
+Any research would obviously lead to an increase in skill.
 Medium to high-end skill includes mining and utilising software skills to your advantage.

 It is very possible to make a profit from Bitcoin surpassing any “real world” rewards.
 The increase of attention with the current growth, the value of BTC keeps rising.
-The success of BTC has given rise to numerous other cryptocurrencies, some with strong use cases such as Ethereum – Smart Contracts, Ripple – Inter Bank cross border settlement, and EOT – Encryption of physical devices connected to the Internet (IoT).
-Take advantage now while BTC is still in its infancy and come join the crypo world.
+The success of BTC has given rise to numerous other cryptocurrencies, some with strong use cases such as Ethereum – Smart Contracts, Ripple – Inter Bank cross-border settlement, and EOT – Encryption of physical devices connected to the Internet (IoT).
+Take advantage now while BTC is still in its infancy, come join the crypto world.